Nytra/py-menu/README.md

 # PyMenu
-A Python 3 based framework for creating simple and intuitive text-based menu interfaces.
+A Python 3 based framework for creating simple and intuitive graphical menu interfaces.

 ---